Italy rails against company relocations in bitter election campaign

 Vestager is due to address the issue at a news conference on Wednesday, Calenda said.

-The ruling centre-left Democratic Party (PD), which promotes itself as pro-European, is trailing in the polls to the anti-establishment 5-Star Movement and a broad centre-right alliance that includes the fiercely eurosceptic League.
+The ruling center-left Democratic Party (PD), which promotes itself as pro-European, is trailing in the polls to the anti-establishment 5-Star Movement and a broad center-right alliance that includes the fiercely eurosceptic League.

-League leader Matteo Salvini said the planned Embraco shutdown signalled the government’s failure to renegotiate free market regulations within the EU.
+League leader Matteo Salvini said the planned Embraco shutdown signaled the government’s failure to renegotiate free market regulations within the EU.

 “I can guarantee you that with a Salvini government, this system which is killing Italians will be overturned,” he was quoted as saying by ANSA news agency.